adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 remember it is there in case you need to seed data into a new database for your own backend.

+!!! info "Seeding Data"
-> We refer to "seeding data" into a database.
+    We refer to "seeding data" into a database.
 This means that we are going to introduce some data into the database so that we aren't operating on an empty database.
     The data will be there when we query the database later on.

 The next important file is the `DbContext` - located in `Models\MobileServiceContext.cs`.
 Azure Mobile Apps is heavily dependent on